sweattep/modern_quotes/README.md

 >a coward will never fight a man who is equal

+>When designing an experience we need to keep the result as close to the action as possible.

 >The enjoyment of one's tools is an essential ingredient of successful work.
 >
 >I'm not no teacher, as you can tell from how I speak.
 I'm just a voice from the crowd.